mjmiranda14/L1JetTag/README.md

 Then, I clone this repo inside Scully because we can source `Vivado hls` from there.
 Now, I have to copy the `/directory/in/my/computer/...Model.h5` files into the `L1JetTag` folder cloned in Scully.
 Thus:
  - `scp </directory/in/my/computer/...Model.h5> <Scully username>/path/to/L1JetTag/folder/>`

+At this point, we are ready to convert the models contained in `.h5` files to the hls firmware using following the next steps:
+ - `ssh -L localhost:8888:localhost:8888 <username>@scully.physics.ucsd.edu` (any 4 digits for local host.
+ - `jupyter notebook --no-browser --port=8888 --ip localhost`

+Now, open notebook `L1JetTagModel_hls_config.ipynb` or `qkL1JetTagModel_hls_config.ipynb`, respectively for keras and qkeras model.
+Then, inside of these file, make sure that the correct path is added for the `L1JetTagModel.h5` and `qkL1JetTagModel.h5` files.
+If the these files were copied to your `L1JetTag` folder in Scully, then you should not change anything, i.e.:
+ - The line `model = load_model("L1JetTagModel.h5")` should stay like this in `L1JetTagModel_hls_config.ipynb`.
+ - The line `qmodel = load_qmodel("qkL1JetTagModel.h5")` should stay like this in `qkL1JetTagModel_hls_config.ipynb`.